-2023 2024 2025 \$ 19,012 13,462 8,568
+2024 \$ 16,210

+2025 13,419

-2026 2,964
+2026 8,846

-2027
+2027 2,096

+2028

 Thereafter

-Total future estimated amortization \$ 44,006
+Total future estimated amortization \$ 40,571

-During the years ended December 31, 2022 and 2021, disposals of fully amortized capitalized software resulted in the removal of cost and accumulated amortization of \$2,230,000 and \$17,929,000, respectively.
+During the years ended December 31, 2023 and 2022, disposals of fully amortized capitalized software resulted in the removal of cost and accumulated amortization of \$15,271,000 and \$2,230,000, respectively.

-The Company recognized impairment charges of \$858,000 and \$10,446,000 related to capitalized software for the years ended December 31, 2022 and 2021, respectively.
+The Company recognized impairment charges of \$172,000 and \$858,000 related to capitalized software for the years ended December 31, 2023 and 2022, respectively.
 The impairment charges are included in Impairment of intangible assets in the accompanying Statements of Income.

+During the year ended December 31, 2023, the Company recognized impairments of internally developed software related to the Analytics and Reporting Management - Data Lineage project which experienced a change in strategy due to gaps in technology and increased costs triggering an evaluation for impairment.
+The evaluation concluded that the \$172,000 carrying value of its internally developed software was not recoverable and exceeded its fair value.

-During the year ended December 31, 2022 the Company recognized impairments of internally developed software related to the Common Matching project due to a change in strategy which resulted in a reprioritization of efforts triggering an evaluation for impairment.
+During the year ended December 31, 2022, the Company recognized impairments of internally developed software related to the Common Matching project due to a change in strategy that resulted in a reprioritization of efforts triggering an evaluation for impairment.
 The evaluation concluded that the \$858,000 carrying value of its internally developed software was not recoverable and exceeded its fair value.

-During the year ended December 31, 2021 the Company recognized impairments of internally developed software related to the Common Margining project due to continued delays, the necessity for rewriting portions of the code and changes in legal and regulatory requirements triggering an evaluation for impairment.
-The evaluation concluded that the \$10,446,000 carrying value of its internally developed software was not recoverable and exceeded its fair value.